 CentOS Web Panel Installed – CentOS Web Panel Initial Setup Completed.

-By default, the nameservers on CentOS Web panel are set to ns1.centos-webpanel.com and ns2.centos-webpanel.com.
-This is correct for the purposes of this guide.
+By default, the nameservers on the CentOS Web panel are set to ns1.centos-webpanel.com and ns2.centos-webpanel.com.
+This is correct for this guide.
 We will need to perform a few steps to make this work for our domains.

 Step 2: Fill in the details of your user account you wish to create.